Deanna Archuleta: Career

-She currently works as the Senior Director for Federal Relations for ExxonMobil.
+Archuleta also served a brief stint on the NM State Game Commission at the behest of Governor Michelle Lujan Grishamin 2023.

+She is currently a Principal at The Vogel Group in its Government Affairs practice.

 2017 mayoral election

 Deanna Archuleta was a candidate for mayor of Albuquerque in the 2017 election.
 Archuleta was the first candidate to declare in May 2016.
 Archuleta was one of 9 candidates that have collected enough signatures to be placed on the ballot for mayor.
-Because of her father's failing health, Archuleta chose to drop out of the mayoral race on May 26, 2017.
+Citing of her father's failing health, Archuleta chose to drop out of the mayoral race on May 26, 2017.